openbikesensor/portal/docs/obs-face.md

 ```
 -h, --help            show this help message and exit
 -A, --annotate        annotates measurements using OSM data
 -C, --collect         collects all confirmed and valid measurements and stores it in one file
 -V, --visualization   creates the GeoJson data required by the OBS visualization
 -i INPUT, --input INPUT
                       path to the location where CSV data files are located
 -e INPUT_EXCLUDE, --input-exclude INPUT_EXCLUDE
                       data to be excluded, given by path prefix in the input directory tree
 -b BASE_PATH, --base-path BASE_PATH
                       base path to where all data is stored
 --path-annotated PATH_ANNOTATED
                       path for storing annotated data
 --output-collected OUTPUT_COLLECTED
                       filename for storing collected data
 --output-geojson-roads OUTPUT_GEOJSON_ROADS
                       filename for storing roads visualization GeoJson data
 --output-geojson-measurements OUTPUT_GEOJSON_MEASUREMENTS
                       filename for storing measurement visualization GeoJson data
 --path-cache PATH_CACHE
                       path where the visualization data will be stored
 -D DISTRICT, --district DISTRICT
                       name of a district (Landkreis) from which the OSM data should be used, can be used several times

---left-hand-traffic   switches to left-hand traffic (otherwise: right-hand
-                      traffic); right instead left sensor is used, and the
-                      exported visualization is adapted
+--left-hand-traffic   switches to left-hand traffic (otherwise: right-hand traffic); right instead left sensor is used, and the exported visualization is adapted
 -p PARALLEL, --parallel PARALLEL
                       disables parallel processing if 0, otherwise defines the number of worker processes
 --recompute           always recompute annotation results
+--anonymize-user-id remove|hashed|full
+                      Choose whether to "remove" user ID (default), store only "hashed" versions (requires --anonymization-hash-salt) or include the "full" user ID in outputs.
+--anonymize-measurement-id remove|hashed|full
+                      Choose whether to "remove" measurement ID, store only "hashed" versions (requires --anonymization-hash-salt) or include the "full" measurement ID in outputs.
+--anonymization-hash-salt ANONYMIZATION_HASH_SALT
+                      A salt/seed for use when hashing user or measurement IDs.
+Arbitrary string, but kept secret.

 ```